democracyKim/CS_Study/LeetCode/arrays101/Squares of a Sorted Array/README.md

 # [Squares of a Sorted Array][link]
 [link]: https://leetcode.com/explore/featured/card/fun-with-arrays/521/introduction/3240/ "link"

-Given an integer array nums sorted in non-decreasing order, return an array of the squares of each number sorted in non-decreasing order.
+Given an integer array of nums sorted in non-decreasing order, return an array of the squares of each number sorted in non-decreasing order.
 - non-decreasing order: the next value of each number is the same or bigger.
 	- ex) 1 2 3 3 5 8